costajvsc/angular-bootcamp-projecao/class_1/README.md

 ## Start project

-- run the first code
+- compiling project and open it on browser
+- localhost:4200
-- command
+- Hot reload
 ```
     ng serve -o
 ```